 Listen, I get it.
 Sometimes keeping up with all the things can start to feel overwhelming!
 Here’s what I recommend, and to be honest, I need to remind myself of often: do what you love and leave the rest.

 Not a fan of Facebook?
 Use what ya love.
 There’s no way you can be in all the places all the time.
-You have to pick what works best for you and go with it.
+In content, you have to pick what works best for you and leave the rest.
 Allison has a Facebook Group that she loves.
 She shows up for them regularly and in valuable ways.
 She says that almost all of her income comes from that group.

 She’s good at her Facebook group because she’s not trying to do everything else.
 She’s focused on the thing that’s working for her and she’s killin’ it.
 So you just have to decide what you’re gonna do!

 As an ADHD business owner and someone who admits to being multi-passionate this is a little hard for me sometimes, but I always find that if I go back to what I love and enjoy, the consistency happens naturally.

 If you’re engaging in platforms you love, taking action in your business becomes less of a chore and will be so much easier.
 When it’s easier and more fun, you’ll stay consistent.